Occupational Exposure

 What Were the Primary Sources of Asbestos in HVAC Systems?

-Asbestos was incorporated into virtually every component of HVAC systems for decades, making these materials unavoidable occupational hazards for technicians.
-Duct insulation represented one of the most common asbestos sources, with manufacturers using chrysotile and amosite asbestos in fibrous wrap materials applied directly to ductwork in residential basements and commercial building infrastructure.
+The mineral was incorporated into virtually every component of HVAC systems for decades, making these materials unavoidable occupational hazards for technicians.
+Duct insulation represented one of the most common sources, with manufacturers using chrysotile and amosite fibers in fibrous wrap materials applied directly to ductwork in residential basements and commercial building infrastructure.

-Ductwork tape used to seal joints and connections in duct systems often contained asbestos as a flame-retardant component.
-Technicians applied this tape during installation and removed it during renovations or replacements, directly handling the asbestos-laden material with bare or minimally protected hands.
+Ductwork tape used to seal joints and connections in duct systems often contained the mineral as a flame-retardant component.
+Technicians applied this tape during installation and removed it during renovations or replacements, directly handling the hazardous material with bare or minimally protected hands.

-"HVAC insulation materials from the 1960s through 1980s frequently contained asbestos concentrations exceeding 80%, creating extreme hazard potential when disturbed during routine maintenance operations."
+"HVAC insulation materials from the 1960s through 1980s frequently contained fiber concentrations exceeding 80%, creating extreme hazard potential when disturbed during routine maintenance operations."

 — Dr. James Mitchell, Occupational Medicine Specialist, American College of Occupational and Environmental Medicine